RishatShamsutdinov/RSDataManager/README.md

 To create stack of CoreData you should do only 2 steps:

 1. Create configuration
-2. Create manager with congiguration
+2. Create manager with configuration